nusCS2113-AY1819S1/addressbook-level4/Cheatsheets/Contents_of_OOP.md

 #### Concrete class
 A concrete class is complete in itself and can extend and can be extended by any class.

+- Static members are also allowed

+- Does not allow **method signatures** unlike abstract classes

 - The only condition is that all the methods have to be implemented (if it extends or implements others) in order for it to qualify as a concrete class.